sans-eng/sans-eng/README.md

-a software developer and automation engineer who focuses on developing machine interfaces using OPC UA and .NET technology, develop custom controls and extensions that also will related to OPC UA. in the future i'm also have a plan to create libraries for codesys based development environment.
+a software developer and automation engineer who focuses on developing machine interfaces using OPC UA and .NET technology also plc programming using codesys, develop custom controls and extensions that also will related to OPC UA.

 <!---
 sans-eng/sans-eng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.